Cambridge IGCSE Secondary School in Zimbabwe

 Small classes.
 Close guidance.
 Serious results.

-Many pupils arrive having progressed through our primary school, already secure in habits of concentration, independence and responsibility.
-Others join from further afield and quickly adapt to the same standards.
+Many pupils move up from our primary school already secure in habits of concentration, independence and responsibility.
+Others join from further afield and find that the same expectations apply from the first day — and adapt quickly.
+In both cases, the daily structure of boarding life reinforces what the classroom demands.

-We typically teach around six pupils per class.
-In a group of this size every learner is known, supported and challenged.
-Teachers identify strengths, misunderstandings and gaps quickly and respond at once.
+We teach classes of no more than ten pupils — and most are considerably smaller.
+In a group this size, every learner is known, supported and challenged.
+Teachers spot misunderstandings and gaps quickly — and correct them immediately.
 No one disappears at the back of the room.

-Our aim is deliberate: secure understanding that places pupils in a strong position to succeed in the Cambridge IGCSE examinations and to progress confidently beyond them.
+Our aim is simple: secure understanding that equips pupils to perform in their IGCSE examinations and progress to further study with confidence.

 IGCSE Preparation